-The deed and or contract ore membership agreement which clearly identifies the timeshare you own.
+The deed and/or contract or membership agreement which clearly identifies the timeshare you own.

 The financing agreement (if you are still paying for the property) --remember you'll have to pay this off before you can transfer your timeshare to a new owner.

 Any other information to identify clearly your membership.

 The exchange company affiliated with your timeshare resort.

 The amount and due date of your maintenance fee and whether it has been paid for the current year.

 If billed separately, the amount of real estate taxes owed on your timeshare, the due date and whether they have been paid for the current year.

 The date your timeshare will next become available for use by a new owner or when a new owner can first make a reservation.